Skip to content

 X-Pac X50

-Another X-Pac laminate but with a 500 denier Cordura face.
-This is expedition grade stuff, meaning it’s not light but it will handle all the abuse you can throw at it.
+An X-Pac laminate with a 500 denier Cordura face.
+This is expedition-grade material, meaning it’s not lightweight but can withstand all the abuse you can throw at it.

-EcoPak ULTRA 200 is the new kid on the block in ultralight fabrics.
-Made of the fibres you might know as Dyneema that can’t be called Dyneema for trademark reasons.
-It’s lighter, more waterproof, and more abrasion resistant than anything that comes close to its weight.
-If these technical properties aren’t enough it also has the most luxurious texture imaginable, a real eye catcher!
-There of course is a small catch, it’s an expensive fabric that’s labour intensive to use, so it carries a not-insignificant surcharge.
+Challenge Sailcloth’s ULTRA 200 X is the new kid on the block in ultralight fabrics.
+Made of UHMWPE fibres, also known as Dyneema, which can’t be called Dyneema due to trademark reasons.
+It’s lighter, more waterproof, and more abrasion-resistant than anything that comes close to its weight.
+If these technical properties aren’t enough, it also boasts the most luxurious texture imaginable, a real eye-catcher!
+There is, of course, a small catch: it’s an expensive fabric that’s labour-intensive to cut, so it carries a surcharge.

 Waxed canvas

-Waxing canvas is a time-tested way to create a tough and waterproof fabric.
-They’re not as light as the technical fabrics I carry, and they’ll need some care to stay at their best .
-But on the flip side they have a one of a kind luxurious look and when taken care of properly, they offer brilliant waterproofing.
+Waxing canvas is a tried-and-true method for creating a tough, waterproof fabric.
+They are not as lightweight as the technical fabrics I carry, and they require some care to stay at their best .
+But on the flip side they offer a unique, luxurious appearance, and when properly cared for, they provide excellent waterproofing.

 Cordura

 Cordura is an exceptionally abrasion-resistant fabric.
-This PU coated version is waterproof and particularly good if you want a less technical look than my other fabrics.
-This list of colours isn’t exhaustive, if you have something specific in mind, get in touch.
-(I can’t get brown / coyote though, maybe I’ll find a supplier one day.)
+This PU-coated version is waterproof and particularly good if you want a less technical look than my other fabrics.
+This list of colours isn’t exhaustive.
+If you have something specific in mind, get in touch.